Erik-orange/React-Redux-Notes/README.md

 ## Redux: Combine Multiple Reducers

-* Redux provides reducer composition as a solution for a complex state model.
-You define multiple reducers to handle different pieces of your application's `state`, then compose these reducers together into one root reducer.
+* Redux provides `reducer` composition as a solution for a complex `state` model.
+You define multiple reducers to handle different pieces of your application's `state`, then compose these reducers together into one root `reducer`.

   The root `reducer` is then passed into the Redux `createStore()` method.